cjspd-oly/MyUdemyProgress/readme.md

 # 📚 My Udemy Progress

-**My Udemy Progress** is a Streamlit-based web application that helps you track your Udemy course progress, manage lesson statuses, and export markdown reports.
+**My Udemy Progress** is a Streamlit-based web application that helps you track your Udemy course progress, manage lesson statuses, and export Markdown reports.
 The app provides an intuitive UI with autosave, file import, and export functionalities.
+*Note: A detailed changelog will be provided in a separate `changelog.md` file in the future.*

 ![App Screenshot](#) _(Add screenshot of the UI here)_